jonghoxxshin/cell_society/analysis_jk386.md

 **What dependencies between the code are clear (e.g., public methods and parameters) and what are through "back channels" (e.g., static calls, order of method call, requirements for specific subclass types)?
 Note, you can use IntelliJ to help you find the dependencies within your project.**
+I'll begin by discussion of dependencies within the code at the highest level, the view.
+Beyond standard Java libraries, and of course, JavaFX, the view relies on three central elements: the SimulationController, the class responsible for the Control aspect of our MVC approach, the Board, which is responsible for holding data about the cells that are then projected onto the BoardView, and of course, the Cell class, which holds information about each cell, like its shape/type and state so as to assign it the correct color and correctly draw the correct polygon on the BoardView.
+Within the view package itself, the ControlView class, which is responsible for providing the user with visual tools to control the current simulation, launches a NewConfigView when the user wishes to create a new simulation and uses the SpeedSlider class to configure the rate at which the simulation steps through when it is played.
+The RightView class, which is responsible for configuring visual options like the colors/images for each state as well as displaying information about the number of cells in each state, does the former through the BoardView class and the second by creating a new GraphView.
+Finally, the MainView class puts all these visual components together, and thus has dependencies on the BoardView, the ControlView, the GraphView, and the RightView.

+Next, the Control, which is mostly performed by the SimulationController class, relies on the Simulation and PropertiesFileWriter classes.
+It uses Simulation objects to generate new simulations/boards as they are loaded in through properties files, and it uses the PropertiesFileWriter class to write new configurations when the user opts to do so through the GUI elements.

+The majority of interdependencies between classes in our project is within the model package.
+At the initial state of setting up a configuration is the CSV parser, which creates cells based on the configuration specified by the CSV referenced in the properties file used to create the simulation.
+The CSV parser has dependencies on the GridShape and GridShapeType classes so that it can read in and create cells of a variety of shapes, and it also depends on the abstract Cell class since it's making new Cell objects according to the configuration outlined in the CSV.
+The CSVParser also depends on the different CellGetter objects, which create an initial layout of Cells according to different specifications, like a complete grid, a set of probabilities of states that the cell may fall into, or a fixed count of states that there must be for the states.
+The different CellGetter subclasses are all based on the abstract CellGetter class, so that hierarchy contains a dependency in that there is a fixed set of criteria that the subclasses need to contain like, perhaps most significantly, the getCells() function.

+The Rules class depends on the RulesParser class to be able to parse the text file that specifies the rules for the given configuration, and both the Rules class and the RulesParser class depend on the State class, which makes sense given that they are responsible for the process of calculating and assigning a cell's state based on a set of specific criteria.

+The abstract cell class depends on the GridShape and GridShapeType objects so that each cell has a possible grid shape associated with it, along with the State class, so that every cell can also keep track of its own state and the properties associated with it.
+The children of the abstract cell class also have dependencies on the GridShape and GridShapeType objects, which makes sense given that the primary way in which the children differ is in their grid shape.
+Moreover, the subclasses in this hierarchy must all follow the criteria specified in the abstract Cell class, primarily that they should have the appropriate functions to get their neighbors of different kinds, which forms a dependency between the parent class and its children, as does the fact that the children classes use methods defined in the parent class to correctly fetch its neighbors.
+The Cell class also uses the Board that it is a part of to fetch the states of its neighbors, and uses a Rules and RulesParser object to calculate its next state based on the states of its neighbors.

+The different board classes all have dependencies upon the Cell class and its subclasses, which makes sense given that the different Boards need to be able to hold grids of Cells of every kind of shape and appropriately track information about all the Cells they may contain.
+They also depend on the CSVParser, since the initial layout of cells and their states are determined by the CSV that is used for the simulation, and they depend on the Rules class to correctly calculate the new states of all its cells.

+Finally, the Simulation class is responsible for putting the components together to be rendered on the view, and to do so, it depends on the Board and Cell classes, and it also uses a Rules object for the game being played by which to refresh the board when it advances a step and the cells attain their new states.